pycontribs/pyrax/docs/cloud_files.md

     objects = cont.get_objects()

-This will return a list of StorageObjects representing the objects in the container.
+This returns a list of `StorageObjects` representing the objects in the container.
 Note that since a container can hold millions of objects, there are several ways of limiting the number of objects returned by this method.

-The first limit is the default for Cloud Files: only the first 10,000 objects will be returned.
-If you absolutely must have more than that returned in a single call, you can call `cont.get_objects(full_listing=True)`.
+The first limit is the default for Cloud Files: only the first 10,000 objects are returned.
+If you must have more than that returned in a single call, you can call `cont.get_objects(full_listing=True)`.
 Be warned that very large containers may take a long time to respond, and connections may time out when waiting for millions of objects to be returned.
 Conversely, if you have lots of objects and only want to retrieve a much smaller set than 10,000, you can set the `limit` parameter to the maximum number of objects you want returned.
-If you later on want to get more, such as when paginating your object listings, use the `marker` parameter: setting it to the name of the last object returned from your previous `get_objects()` call will cause Cloud Files to return objects starting after the `marker` setting.
+If you later on want to get more, such as when paginating your object listings, use the `marker` parameter: setting it to the name of the last object returned from your previous `get_objects()` call causes Cloud Files to return objects starting after the `marker` setting.

 There are also two ways to filter your results: the `prefix` and `delimiter` parameters to `get_objects()`. `prefix` works by only returning objects whose names begin with the value you set it to. `delimiter` takes a single character, and excludes any object whose name contains that character.

 To illustrate these uses, start by creating a new folder, and populating it with 10 objects.
-The first 5 will have names starting with "series_" followed by an integer between 0 and 4; the second 5 will simulate items in a nested folder.
-They will have names that are a single repeated character.
+The first 5 have names starting with "series_" followed by an integer between 0 and 4; the second 5 simulate items in a nested folder.
+They have names that are a single repeated character.
 The content of the objects is not important, as `get_objects()` works only on the names.

     cont = cf.create_container("my_objects")
     for idx in xrange(5):